duncanberger/nxf-cds2phylo/README.md

 ```
 ## Input format <a name="input"></a>
 #### FASTA
 FASTA headers will be searched using the IDs in 'GENE LIST', this assumes that each gene ID will only be found in the relevant headers.
-So, if your gene ID is short or not unique I would suggest changing your FASTA files to fix this.
+So, if your gene ID is short/substring/not unique I would suggest changing your FASTA files to fix this.

 #### Gene list
 This should be a single column file containing the relevant gene IDs.

 #### Prefix
-String within FASTA header to subset dataset, e.g. individual subpopulation IDs.

 ## Output format <a name="output"></a>
 #### Concatenated core-gene alignment, including invariant sites: <br />